-Hourly averaged solar radiation will be measured with Kipp and Zonen SPLite instrument.
-Hourly averaged ultraviolet radiation will be measured with an Eppley Labs TUVR instrument.
+Hourly averaged solar radiation will be measured with a Kipp and Zonen SPLite instrument.
+Hourly averaged ultraviolet radiation will be measured with a Kipp and Zonen SUV-5 instrument.
 Hourly averaged mixing height will be measured with a Viasala Model CL51 ceilometer.